eStep/docker-intro/docker-build.md

 20f2420ef0f4        flask               "python /app/hello.py"   2 seconds ago       Up 1 seconds        0.0.0.0:32770->5000/tcp   stupefied_yonath
 ```

-We see the flask app can be acessed on port `32770`.
+We see the flask app can be accessed on port `32770`.
 That means we should see it at:
 ```
 http://192.168.99.100:32770/hi